Optus NBN plans compared: best option for every need

 (Image credit: Optus)

-Optus is the third-largest NBN provider in Australia, right behind Telstra and TPG.
-It’s a good choice for your internet provider because it’s historically performed well in the Australian Competition and Consumer Commission’s (ACCC) broadband reporting, often achieving some of the highest average download speeds among the telco’s monitored.
+When you're looking for a new NBN plan, it's understandable that you may look to Optus as it's one of the most recognised names in Australia – and is the third-largest NBN provider in Australia, right behind Telstra and TPG.
+While it's certainly true that there are cheaper providers than Optus, we still think it's a good choice for your home internet because it’s historically performed well in the Australian Competition and Consumer Commission’s (ACCC) broadband reporting, often achieving some of the highest average download speeds among the telcos monitored.

 A notable feature of Optus’ NBN plans is that most come in two variations: the 'Everyday' or 'Family Entertainer'.
 The 'Everyday' options are Optus’ standard plans and come with a modem with 4G backup.
-For AU$20 extra each month, you can choose to upgrade to a 'Family Entertainer' plan, which comes with a standard Netflix subscription, a Wi-Fi booster and McAfee security protection.
+For AU$20 extra each month, you can choose to upgrade to a 'Family Entertainer' plan, which comes with a standard Netflix subscription (valued at AU$18.99p/m), a Wi-Fi booster and McAfee security protection.

 You do get nice perks with Optus NBN plans, but they come at a steeper price than your average internet connection.
 Learn more about each speed using the links below: